Abdulrahman-CS99/Write-A-Data-Science-Blog-Post/README.md

 The results will be found on this [blog](www.google.com.sa)

 ## Licensing, Authors, and Acknowledgements
  A special thanks for Stackoverflow for the data.
-You can find the Licensing for the data and other descriptive information at the Stackoverflow link available [here](https://www.kaggle.com/datasets/mchirico/stack-overflow-developer-survey-results-2019).
+You can find the Licensing for the data and other descriptive information on this link[here](https://www.kaggle.com/datasets/mchirico/stack-overflow-developer-survey-results-2019).